Design tips for developers

 Developers aren't well-known for their design skills.
-I suspect that poor design/UX in opensource projects is the primary reason they aren't more successful.
+I suspect that poor design/UX in open source projects is the primary reason they aren't more successful.
 Usually the projects are technically brilliant - fast, well tested, and well maintained.
-But without a reasonable interface users won't get hooked.
+But without a loveable interface users won't get hooked.

 As with anything, being "20% good" at design will get you 80% of the way there.
-This article outlines some of the tools and tips I have picked up over the years that will make you a 20% designer.
+This article outlines some of the tools and tips I have picked up over the years that will make you a "20%" designer.
+I'm not going to go into UX (even though it's more important) because I think learning how to think in simple design patterns is the baseline for creating usable products.

 This step isn't necessary but it's the thing that gave me the most improvement for the least effort.
 It will improve your "design sense", and give you an idea of your personal design style.
 The steps are:

-- Visit Dribbble (I have no affiliation) and sign up for their weekly newsletter
+- Visit Dribbble (opens new window) (I have no affiliation) and sign up for their weekly newsletter

 - When you receive the weekly newsletter, click the "Most Popular Shots" link